Use this search feature to quickly find the information you're looking for.

 If you would like to have the complete plan with the varieties of Roses and perennials I have designed, you can purchase our Rose Garden Plan Package complete with the list of plants, scale drawing of the plot, full color title sheet and our plant information sheet which has all the information you need to be able to prepare, plan and install your garden.

-You may substitute the perennials as well.
+You may choose the perennials as well.
 You may make this a color specific rose garden as well by using a limited color palette.
 By this I mean use only cool colors such as pinks, purples, blues, whites, lavender, etc.

 This has a very pleasing effect to the eyes.
 Or you could do hot colors, even all one color like whites or pinks.
 Whatever colors you choose, your end result will be a beautiful rose garden you will enjoy for many, many years as the plants get better with time as they get established in the garden.